DVD Movie Guide @ dvdmg.com

 One disappointment in regard to the extras: during the commentary, I constantly heard about scenes that had been cut from the final film.
 Clearly the participants liked those snippets and wanted them to remain in the movie.
 However, ratings considerations wouldn’t allow this, and they often remark that they hope the excised footage will end up on the DVD.
 It doesn’t; I found no signs of any deleted scenes.
 Perhaps the studio refused to include any unrated material, but it was too bad those clips didn’t appear.

 Nonetheless, Can’t Hardly Wait was a fairly solid little package.
 The film wasn’t a classic, but it offered a reasonably bright and amusing teen flick.
 Members of that age group will clearly like it best, but old folks like me can still derive some enjoyment from it.
-The DVD provided very solid picture and sound plus one of the best audio commentaries I’ve ever heard.
-Overall, this was a nice DVD that should merit your attention.
+The DVD provided decent picture, good audio and a fun audio commentary.
+Nothing here excels, but the disc works well as a whole.

 View Averages for all rated titles.